 Around 95% of serotonin your happiness hormone is produced in the gut by the biome, the trillions of bacteria that inhabit our gut and are in direct communication with the brain.

-Eating foods that are high in fibre such as oats, pears and legumes, beans, and peas feed the good bacteria in the gut, slow down the absorption of sugar and boost serotonin levels
+Eating foods that are high in fibre such as oats, peas and legumes, beans, and peas feed the good bacteria in the gut, slow down the absorption of sugar and boost serotonin levels

 It’s not uncommon for appetite to swing to off or full speed when our mod is low.
 What counts is to eat regular small and nutritious meals with plenty of green veggies, lean protein smart carbs and good fats.